Web design and development first serves an online marketing purpose and second serves a graphical purpose.

 The internal review is complete and the site is ready to go live.
 But that step of launching means that another review is about to take place — the public one.

-One of the simplest ways of judging the public response is based on the audience metrics of pages per visit and time on site (which are related).
+A thorough review of analytics will show whether the design is working.
+One of the simplest ways of judging the public response is pages per visit and time on site.

 A high pages per visit number says that the public is clicking around, finding content and experiencing a site that is loading in an acceptable amount of time.